Article I: GENERAL PROVISIONS

 Section 10: Faculty Trustee.

-The membership of the Board of Trustees shall include at least one member of the full-time tenured faculty of the College other than the President.
-The faculty member will be proposed for Board membership by the Nominations and Governance Committee, from a list of no more than five, full-time, tenured faculty developed by mutual agreement between the Faculty Senate President and the President of the College, to form the pool from which the one faculty member of the Board shall be selected.
+The membership of the Board of Trustees shall include at least one member of the full-time tenured faculty of the University other than the President.
+The faculty member will be proposed for Board membership by the Nominations and Governance Committee, from a list of no more than five, full-time, tenured faculty developed by mutual agreement between the Faculty Senate President and the President of the University, to form the pool from which the one faculty member of the Board shall be selected.
 The faculty Trustee shall be a voting member of the Board.

 Section 11: Sisters of St. Francis Trustee.

-For so long as the Sisters of St. Francis of Holy Name Province, Inc. maintain a residence in a building leased from the College, the Board shall include at least one member of the Province on the Board of Trustees.
+For so long as the Sisters of St. Francis of Holy Name Province, Inc. maintain a residence in a building leased from the University, the Board shall include at least one member of the Province on the Board of Trustees.
 The Provincial Trustee shall be a voting member of the Board.